-This was the largest species of elephant that has ever lived, and the largest animal ever to have lived on land except for the very biggest dinosaurs.
+This was the largest species of mammoth that has ever lived, and the largest animal ever to have lived on land except for the very biggest dinosaurs.
 Standing four metres high at its shoulder, it would have weighed about ten tons – twice the weight of any male African elephant you would find today.
-It is the largest elephant skeleton ever found and is the oldest elephant skeleton to have been found in the UK (some individual bones or teeth from elsewhere are older, but none make even a partial skeleton).
-The West Runton Elephant skeleton is also the best of this species ever to have been found.
+It is the largest mammoth skeleton ever found and is the oldest mammoth skeleton to have been found in the UK (some individual bones or teeth from elsewhere are older, but none make even a partial skeleton).
+The West Runton Mammoth skeleton is also the best of this species ever to have been found.
 Previously the best were two partial skeletons, one in Germany and the other in Russia, both only about 10-15% complete.
-The West Runton Elephant skeleton is about 85% complete.
+The West Runton Mammoth skeleton is about 85% complete.

 Dates for your diary

 Feb 02John Joseph Cotman: An Eye for Colour